maltaweel/ImageComparison/READ.md

 pre9th/:

-This folder contains the same structure and output file types as 9-4/, except the sculptures (images) date to the pre-9th century BCE.
+This folder contains the same structure and output file types as 9-4/, except the sculptures (images used) date to the pre-9th century BCE.
 The network_output folder contains the relevant files for networks for this period.
 The imageLink.csv file describes the sculptures for this folder.

 shp/: